lexalium/http-stepped-form/README.md

 1. `AlreadyStartedExceptionNormalizer` - redirects to the current renderable step.
 2. `EntityNotFoundExceptionNormalizer` - redirects with errors to the previously renderable step or the URL before form start.
-3. `FormIsNotStartedExceptionNormalizer` - redirects with errors to the URL before form start.
+3. `FormNotStartedExceptionNormalizer` - redirects with errors to the URL before form start.
 4. `StepNotFoundExceptionNormalizer` - returns 404 HTTP status code.
 5. `StepNotRenderableExceptionNormalizer` - returns 404 HTTP status code.
 6. `SteppedFormErrorsExceptionNormalizer` - redirects with errors to the previously renderable step or the URL before form start.
-7. `StepIsNotSubmittedExceptionNormalizer` - redirects with errors to the previously renderable step or the URL before form start.
+7. `StepNotSubmittedExceptionNormalizer` - redirects with errors to the previously renderable step or the URL before form start.
 8. `DefaultExceptionNormalizer` - rethrows exception.